jeichler/ansible-ssa-ee/README.md

 ansible-builder configuration for building an Execution Environment for the [Ansible SSA](https://www.ansible-labs.de) project.

+**NOTE:** Do not make this project public at the moment!
+Reach out to Christian Jung, if you have any question related to the visibility of this repository.

 ## Code only

 This project contains the execution environment definition file, but does not provide the actual container image.
 This is due to the requirement of having an active Red Hat Ansible Automation Platform subscription to be able to download some of the Collections used and the base [ee-supported-rhel8](https://catalog.redhat.com/software/containers/ansible-automation-platform-20-early-access/ee-supported-rhel8/60e4bc63c1af85c3015b8588) container image.